ELF-Lab/OjibweMorph/Spreadsheets/README.md

 Conjunct order verbs can undergo a non-concatenative vowel ablaut process known as "initial change", which transforms the first vowel of the verbal complex (including preverbs).
 This produces the so-called "changed conjunct", which is used when some A' process such as topicalization, *wh*-movement, or relativization has occurred.

-- *initial-change:* In the presence of the initial change morpheme, alternate the first vowel of the verbal complex according to the table below.
+- *initial-change:* In the presence of the initial change morpheme, alternate the first vowel of the verbal complex according to the tables below.

+There are at least three patterns of initial change in the Southwestern group (Nichols 2012, NSF Report: Notes on variation in Minnesota Ojibwa).

+Pattern 1 (Mille Lacs, south side of Leech Lake, White Earth)

 | Unchanged   | Changed  |
 |-------------|----------|